zehitomo/eslint-config/styleguide/JAVASCRIPT.md

   const totalScore = this.reviewScore + ''; // invokes this.reviewScore.valueOf()

   // bad
-  const totalScore = this.reviewScore.toString(); // isn’t guaranteed to return a string
+  const totalScore = this.reviewScore.toString(); // isn't guaranteed to return a string

   // good
   const totalScore = String(this.reviewScore);